 Sierra de Grazalema Natural Park

 Once refreshed from some winter hiking, enjoy a stroll around the famous white villages of Andalucía.
-The town of Grazalema sits on a rocky ledge, deep in the Sierra de Grazalema Natural Park, with towering craggy mountains rising all around it.
+Grazalema’s town sits on a rocky ledge, deep in the Sierra de Grazalema Natural Park, with towering, craggy mountains rising all around it.
 Zahara de la Sierra is a postcard-ready white village with magnificent views, a cute atmosphere, quirky churches, and excellent eating options.